marinaMiller39636/notes/README.md

 1. Continuously learn new programming skills and languages: Staying current with new technology and coding languages is essential for success as an IT professional.
 2. Practice makes perfect: Coding is a skill that improves with practice.
 Dedicate time each day to practice coding and challenge yourself with different problems and projects.
 3. Understand the basics: Before diving into new languages or technologies, make sure you have a firm understanding of the fundamentals of computer science and software engineering.
 This foundation will help make it easier to learn and adapt to newer technologies.

+# 2024-02-20
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.
+This quote reminds us that focusing on optimizing code too early can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant issues.
+It's crucial to first write clear, correct, and maintainable code, and then optimize only after profiling and identifying genuine bottlenecks.
+Always consider the trade-offs between code readability, extensibility, and performance.